 Tractors and ballast - a brief history

 As already mentioned, ballasting is adding additional weight to your tractor to balance out the weight added by an implement in order to keep the tractor stable and safe.
-It also increases the traction and torque transfer of the tractor giving it more “umph” as it does its work.
+It also increases the traction and torque transfer of the tractor giving it more “oomph” as it does its work.

 Throughout the course of your tractor’s life, your ballast needs will change based on the attachments you are using.
-So, it probably makes sense that you want a solution that makes changing the weight on your tactor easy and quick.
+So, it probably makes sense that you want a solution that makes changing the weight on your tractor easy and quick.

 There are many ways you can add ballast to your sub-compact or compact tractor but in this article we are going to focus on just two: a ballast box and suitcase weights.
 Let’s review each.

 This a box that attaches to your three-point hitch that you can fill with sand, rocks, concrete or other material to make it heavy, based on how much weight you need.
 While ballast boxes can be compact, they also can be cumbersome when you need to remove some of the materials in the box to reduce the weight.
 What’s more, they can be difficult to move and store, if filled with material.